 In the Northern region of the Mentawai Islands you will find one of the most wave dense areas on earth.

 Playgrounds is the true heart of the Mentawai Islands thanks to more than 20 quality surf breaks within a 40 minute radius.
 Primarily suited for Intermediate to advanced surfers, those that make the pilgrimage can enjoy some of the planets best waves including Rifles, Kandui and E-bay.

 Known as Playgrounds (aka WavePark), the largest islands in this surf rich area are Nyang Nyang and Siberut and are home to a growing number of surf camps.
-Surfers can best reach this remote corner of Sumatra by taking a Fast Ferry that departs Padang every Tuesday, Thursday and Saturday.
-The crossing takes 3-4 hours.
+Surfers can best reach this remote corner of Sumatra by taking the Mentawai Fast Ferry that departs Padang every Tuesday, Thursday and Saturday.
+The crossing takes around 3-4 hours.

-Those opting to take a Charter Boat to explore the whole of the Mentawais can usually expect to spend at least 2 or 3 days in the area.
+Those opting to take a Charter Boat to explore the whole of the Mentawai can usually expect to spend at least 2 or 3 days in the area.

 This surfing area offers around 9 waves that are within 5-20 minutes of each other, with the majority being left hander's.
 Best suited for intermediate surfers, a family or those simply looking for the least crowded waves in the Mentawai Islands.
 The region can cater for beginners, which is a rarity in Sumatra.

 It takes about 2 hrs by speedboat to travel the full length of the island to reach South Sipora.

 Here you will find 3 of the Mentawai Islands best waves, Lances Left, Lances Right (HT's) & Bintangs as well as a number of other well kept secrets.
 The region is known for its consistency as well as having off shore options in nearly all wind conditions.